-In September 2017, SBP has approved a regional risk assessment for Latvia. https://sbp-cert.org/documents/risk-assessments/latvia
+In September, 2017 the SBP has endorsed the Regional Risk Assessment for Latvia. https://sbp-cert.org/documents/risk-assessments/latvia

-The SBP approved version of the risk assessment does not distinguish between the levels of risk in terms of the risk of the risk assessment developed by the Graanul Invest Group companies.
+The SBP endorsed version of RRA does not differ in relation to risk level for individual indicators from the risk assessment developed by Graanul Invest Group.